dfkossi/fizzbuzz/README.md

 * Use command:  `kubectl get pods`to see if all the pods are running

-* Then use Postman to run by hunting: `http://localhost:3000`
+* Then use Postman to run by hunting: `http://localhost:{TCP Port}/` example`http://localhost:3000`
 * use `http://localhost:3000/metrics`to see the metrics(statistics)
-* To run the tests of our application:
+* To run the tests of our application in your local repository:
 - `go test -run TestCreateFizzBuzz` or
-- `go test -run TestMain`
+- `go test -run TestMain` or
+- `go test -v` to run all the tests